TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Method

 Generating high-quality, detailed captions for videos with multiple events is a challenging task for Video LLMs, as they often struggle to retain and integrate information across extended sequences.
 To mitigate this issue, we draw inspiration from prior work in video captioning and adopt a contextual captioning strategy that enables the model to capture fine-grained temporal dependencies without overwhelming its processing capacity.

 Instead of requesting a single caption for the entire video, we employ a \textbf{contextualized clip captioning} approach~\cite{chen2024sharegpt4video}.
-Specifically, at each step, we provide the model with two consecutive clips (corresponding to four frames) and prompt it to generate a caption for the latter clip while considering the contextual information from both.
-This localized approach ensures that captions remain detailed while still maintaining continuity across the video.
-This strategy effectively injects contextual dependencies into each caption while preventing information overload.
+Specifically, at each step, we provide the model with two consecutive clips (corresponding to four frames) and prompt it to generate a caption for the latter while considering the contextual information from both.
+This localized approach ensures that captions remain detailed while maintaining continuity across the video.

-Once individual clip captions are generated, we aggregate them to form a global video-level caption.
-To achieve this, we feed all clip captions into the model and prompt it to generate a comprehensive, structured summary of the entire video.
+Once individual clip captions are generated, we aggregate them to form a global video-level caption by feeding all clip captions into the model and prompt it to generate a comprehensive summary of the entire video.
 This multi-stage process ensures that the final caption preserves both fine-grained event details and high-level narrative coherence.

 For response generation in the clean input setting, we directly use the model's output given the full sequence of clip captions.
-For perturbed inputs, we modify the clip captions according to our designed perturbations—for instance, dropping, shuffling, or reversing some of the clips.
+For perturbed inputs, we modify the clip captions according to our designed perturbations.
 The model is then prompted with the altered captions to generate a corresponding response, which serves as the rejected response in our preference learning pipeline.
 By structuring response generation in this manner, we ensure that our preference pairs reflect meaningful variations in video comprehension, reinforcing the model’s ability to process complex temporal relationships and mitigate common failure cases.